1101-datascience/finalproject-finalproject_group11/README.md

  ![Random forest model](Random_forest_model.png)

 * How do your perform evaluation? ie. cross-validation, or addtional indepedent data set
-  * We use cross-validation to evaluate our performance, and also use the addtio.nal indepedent data     set to check our prediction on Kaggle.
+  * We use cross-validation to evaluate our performance, and also use the addtional indepedent dataset to check our prediction on Kaggle.
   ![Kaggle submission](Kaggle.png)